hsweet/Adventure/.lesson/instructions.md

 ## How to start

 To start, you need a written game description, a map, a list of all the items in your rooms, what happens when a player uses an item.
+Follow the patterns in my code.

+You map should show the name of the room, the ways out (exits) and any items found in the room.
+You will write each of your rooms as a function.
+You can modify the rooms in the sample game to start.

+Script.py is where you put the detailed room descriptions.

+**Until you really understand what is going on, best not mess with my code.
+You probably will mess things up.**